 Similarly, people who receive your email/newsletter/transactional emails likely opted-in to your promotions because they’re interested in what you offer and what to hear more about it.

-Benchmarks by Device
+Average Bounce Rate by Device

 Lastly, we can take a look at benchmark bounce rates by device.
 We see the same pattern consistently across industries: mobile users bounce more than desktop users with tablet users falling somewhere in the middle.
 The reasons for these differences are intuitive, with mobile users more likely to change focal points and move between different apps than desktop users.